tibbotech/tibbotech.github.io/plus1_layers/index.md

 - [AggreGate](https://aggregate.tibbo.com/) and [AggreGate Agent](https://aggregate.tibbo.com/technology/connectivity/agents.html).
 - etc.

-as well, as Python packages, NodeJS modules, JRE, various cli utilities.
+as well, as Python packages, NodeJS modules, JRE, OpenCV, Qt5 libs (also included into SDK), various cli utilities.

 If you're just an application or external kernel module developer for LTPPxG2 board then SDK right for your needs.